 December at the White House

 The White House is decorated for Christmas during December every year.
 Even before you enter the State Dining Room, you can smell the gingerbread.
-The White House gingerbread-house tradition began during the Nixon administration, and has been continued by the White House pastry chefs ever since.
+The White House gingerbread-house tradition began during the Nixon administration, and has been continued ever since.

 Since 1961 the Christmas tree in the Blue Room (another stands in the East Room) has reflected themes.
-In 1974 the Fords' Christmas-tree ornaments emphasized thrift and recycling.
+In 1974 the Fords' Christmas tree ornaments emphasized thrift and recycling.
 In 1991 the Bushes' tree featured needlepoint figurines.
 Holiday cards created by military children, as well as ornaments with patches, medals, and badges representing all branches of the military adorned the Obamas' 2011 Christmas tree.